Mayo Clinic Center for Innovation: History of the Center for Innovation

 Formally established as the Mayo Clinic Center for Innovation in 2008, the 50+ member multidisciplinary team has grown to be one of the largest among an increasing number of health care innovation centers at U.S. academic and non-profit medical centers.
 A precursor to the Center for Innovation, the SPARC Lab, was created in the Department of Medicine with a staff of two.
 By 2008, the SPARC Lab had grown to 24 full-time staff and was rechristened as the Mayo Clinic Center for Innovation.

 In its first three years, the CFI completed more than 100 innovation projects within the Mayo system, ranging from redesigning Mayo's traditional clinical exam room; to streamlining job descriptions and protocols in a dermatology clinic; to analyzing how hospital care teams hand off patients from one team to another; to supporting a project with a “stroke robot” that enables Mayo physicians to consult with patients from a remote location within seconds of the first possible signs of a stroke.
 The CFI's staff is built around a core of graduates from design schools and designers recruited from design firms and service-oriented companies.

 The Outpatient Lab

 In its early years, the CFI (then the SPARC Lab) developed the Outpatient Lab, where consenting patients were observed in prototypes of newly designed examination rooms that were altered in size, shape and configuration.
 These Outpatient Lab studies resulted in a redesign of Mayo Clinic's basic examination room.
 In the old room, the exam table was placed in the center of the room, with doctor-patient conversations held at a desk adjacent to the exam table.
-In the new configuration, doctors and patients chat with each other at a round table in a carpeted room that feels much like a living room, with the examination table, clothes-changing area and medical instruments located in an adjoining room.
+In the new configuration, doctors and patients chat with each other at a round table in a carpeted room with the examination table, clothes-changing area and medical instruments located in an adjoining room.